-Students on Academic Probation (AP) will have their records reviewed each term.
-Once the student has returned to SAP, the student will be removed from Academic Probation.
+Students on academic probation will have their records reviewed each term.
+Once the student has returned to SAP, the student will be removed from academic probation.
 A formal notice will be sent to the student via email from the Registrar.
 A copy of this notice will become part of the student's permanent file.